 Business Ethics Center

 Apr.
-15 2013: The Hauenstein Center of Presidential Leadership - Spring Debate "Why Conservatism, Why Progressive?"
+15 2013: The Hauenstein Center for Presidential Leadership - Spring Debate "Why Conservatism, Why Progressive?"

 Mar.
 27, 2013: Sir Ken Robinson, author of "The Element: How Finding your Passion Changes Everything"

 Mar.
-26, 2013: Dr. Jeffrey Porter, Director of Behavioral Oncology at Cancer and Hermatology Centers of Western Michigan.
-“Simulation of an Advanced Care Planning Conversation”
+26, 2013: Dr. Jeffrey Porter, Director of Behavioral Oncology at Cancer and Hermatology Centers of Western Michigan, and Heather Schnicke, MSW: “Simulation of an Advanced Care Planning Conversation”

 Mar.
-21, 2013: Dr. Jerry Davis, from the University of Michigan's Ross School will be here to speak to our MBA students and community members on “Economic Inequality and Why It Matters”
+21, 2013: Dr. Jerry Davis, from the University of Michigan's Ross School was here to speak to our MBA students and community members on “Economic Inequality and Why It Matters”

 Oct.
 24, 2012: Kim Horn, President of Kaiser Permanente’s Eastern Division was the Castro Business Ethics lecturer.
 She spoke on “Money, Morality and Medical Care.”